 Ninth grade students may for class president, vice-president, and secretary of their class.
 Ninth grade elections take place during the fall semester of the current school year.

-Rising sophomores and juniors can run for president, vice president, and secretary of their class, will act as leaders of their classes and focus on the specific needs and wants of their class; they can also run for vice president and secretary of SGA as a whole.
+Rising sophomores and juniors can run for president, vice president, and secretary of their class, will act as leaders of their classes and focus on the specific needs and wants of their class; they can also run for vice president and secretary of Student Government as a whole.
 These individuals are tasked with representing the needs of the entire student body, not just their individual classes.

-Rising seniors can run for president, vice president, and secretary of their class and will act as leaders of their classes and focus on the specific needs and wants of their class; they can also run for president, vice president, and secretary of SGA as a whole.
+Rising seniors can run for president, vice president, and secretary of their class and will act as leaders of their classes and focus on the specific needs and wants of their class; they can also run for president, vice president, and secretary of Student Government as a whole.
 These individuals are tasked with representing the needs of the entire student body, not just their individual classes.

 Do I need to select which office I want to run for before I put my application in?